Adaptive Layer Selection for Layer-Wise Token Pruning in LLM Inference: Experiments

 \myparagraph{TPOT} Table~\ref{tab:tpot-ruler} reports the time per output token (TPOT), varying context lengths on RULER.
 Like TTFT, the numbers are also reported in the ratio to full KV.
 All the KV cache reduction methods exhibit faster decoding speed than full KV.
 For Llama-3.1-8B, FastKV, GemFilter and ASL methods are faster than SnapKV, and similar TPOTs are observed for these methods under longer contexts.
 For Qwen2.5-7B, SnapKV, FastKV, and ASL report similar TPOTs, whereas GemFilter becomes the fastest and \aslgf shows competitive speed for context lengths over 64k.

-\myparagraph{Throughput} We report the throughputs in Table~\ref{tab:throughput} for the comparison of ASL, FastKV, and GemFilter on RULER, 128k context, 2048 KV budget.
-We show mean, median, 95th percentile, and 99th percentile.
+\myparagraph{Throughput} Table~\ref{tab:throughput} shows the throughputs of ASL, FastKV, and GemFilter on RULER, 128k context, 2048 KV budget.
+We report mean, median, 95th percentile, and 99th percentile.
 The latter two refer to the slowest 5\% and 1\% queries, respectively.
-ASL is slower than FastKV and GemFilter, with 74\% (Llama-3.1-8B-UL) and 69\% (Qwen2.5-7B) mean throughputs compared to FastKV.
-ASL\_2pass reports 67\% (Llama-3.1-8B-UL) and 55\% (Qwen2.5-7B) mean throughputs compared to GemFilter.
+ASL trails FastKV and GemFilter, with mean throughputs of 74\% (Llama-3.1-8B-UL) and 69\% (Qwen2.5-7B) compared to FastKV.
+ASL\_2pass reports mean throughputs of 67\% (Llama-3.1-8B-UL) and 55\% (Qwen2.5-7B) compared to GemFilter.
 For the slowest queries on Qwen2.5-7B, the gap between ASL and FastKV/GemFilter becomes smaller, e.g., 72\% throughputs compared to FastKV and 79\% compared to GemFilter.

 ASL trades throughput for accuracy, as shown in Table~\ref{tab:budget} for the above setting (Qwen-2.5-7B), where substantial accuracy improvement can be seen.
 In addition, the number of output tokens for the RULER benchmark is small (27 for mean and 120 for 99th percentile).
 For real-world applications, in which the number of output tokens is often much larger, the gap between the throughputs of ASL and FastKV/GemFilter tends to be even smaller, because most processing time will be spent on the decoding stage and these methods report almost the same TPOT (Table~\ref{tab:tpot-ruler}).